zpainter/iassist/content/conferences/iassist2026/_index.md

 ### Call for Submissions and Workshops

+<!--
 **[Submit](./call-for-proposals/)** your workshop, session, paper, poster or other novel virtual presentation proposal now.
 The deadline is December 19, 2025.

-<!--
+-->

 Submissions are now closed.
 : Thank you for your submissions.
-Decisions regarding submissions were sent out by email in late January 2026.
+Decisions regarding submissions will be sent out by email early-February 2026.
--->

 <!--
 See you in 2027!
 It will be the **Best.
 IASSIST.
 Ever.**